ailabconsulting/ailabconsulting.github.io/content/_index/contact/contact.md

 [message]
-  success = "Thank you for awesomely contacting us." # defaults to theme default error = "Message could not be send.
+  success = "Thank you for awesomely contacting us." # defaults to theme default error = " Message could not be send.
 Please contact us at contact@ailabconsulting.com instead." # defaults to theme default

 # Only defined fields are shown in contact form
 [fields.name]